-The Mongolian government is in the process of reviewing its business-licensing requirements to facilitate investments and improve the ease of doing business.
-The country’s regulatory environment remains complicated for businesses, and lawmakers in Ulaanbaatar are currently discussing how to revise a law on business licensing that was adopted two decades ago.
+The Mongolian government is reviewing its business licensing requirements to facilitate investments and improve the ease of doing business.
+The country’s regulatory environment remains complicated for businesses, and lawmakers in Ulaanbaatar are discussing revising a law on business licensing that was adopted two decades ago.

 What You Need To Know: